Middle Fork River Expeditions

 We get up just before dawn to ride our shikaras to the morning vegetable market, a pageant of sound and color.
 In the quiet of dawn, the noisy life of the market seems even more vibrant.
 We paddle back to the houseboats, enjoy breakfast aboard, then head back to dry land.

-We drive about 6 hours through magnificent mountain scenery from the Kashmir valley into the Zanskar region.
+We then drive 5-6 hours through magnificent mountain scenery from the Kashmir valley into the Zanskar region.
 The first half of the drive is a scenic ascent to Sonamarg and steeply up to Zojila Pass (11,572’), the Gateway to Ladakh.
-We continue our drive towards Drass, which claims to be the second coldest inhabited place in the world, with Buddhist manuscripts in the form of rock carvings along the roadside.
+After a hot lunch with spectacular views, we continue our drive towards Drass, which claims to be the second coldest inhabited place in the world, with Buddhist manuscripts in the form of rock carvings along the roadside.
 From there another 2 ½ hours take us to Kargil, a dusty commercial town where we halt for tonight at a nice riverside hotel.

 All meals—D’zojila Hotel or similar

-Today we’ll take a spectacular 6 hour drive past the villages of Panikar and Parkachik, with magnificent views of the Nun and Kun massifs (23,409’ and 23,218’ respectively), hanging glaciers, and large meadows.
+Today we’ll take a spectacular 7-8 hour drive past the villages of Panikar and Parkachik, with magnificent views of the Nun and Kun massifs (23,409’ and 23,218’ respectively), hanging glaciers, and large meadows.
 By the roadside fat and sassy marmots scamper, curious to watch but timid, and dzos (a yak-cow cross) plod decorously.
-Our destination is a campsite near the village of Rangdum, with incredible views of the high mountains when the weather is clear.
+We may visit our friend Fatima at the village of Parkatchik and go inside her house and enjoy our sack lunch near the willow grove.

 All meals—Camp